redhat-developer/design-manual/pages/create/articles.md

                                             metus.
 Nullam lobortis sed ex nec vulputate.
 Aliquam erat volutpat.
 Sed congue viverra egestas.</p>
                                         <blockquote>
-                                            <p>This is a featured quote.
-It can be as many lines as it needs to be to
-                                                show the whole quote that was inputed.</p>
+                                            This is a featured quote.
+It can be as many lines as it needs to be to show the whole quote that was inputed.
                                         </blockquote>
                                         <p>Quisque leo odio, pulvinar vel nibh ut, fringilla dictum diam.
 Proin a diam
                                             iaculis, facilisis orci vel, posuere dolor.
 Praesent porta placerat ligula,